 Configure a Server Image

-Before creating a cloud server from an image, you should properly configure the image to ensure correct installation and full functionality of the control panel.
+Before creating a cloud server from a custom image, you should properly configure the image to ensure correct installation and full functionality of the control panel.

 Below are the checks and configurations you should perform to successfully create the server.